 - First trimester screening

-This tests for Down syndrome and another chromosomal abnormality called trisomy 18.
-The results of a blood test are combined with the results of a special ultrasound, often called a nuchal translucency (NT) scan, to determine baby's risk for these disorders.
-If tests above return abnormal results, you may choose to have chorionic villus sampling (CVS) or amniocentesis tests to further screen for genetic abnormalities.
+This screens for chromosomal abnormalities including Down syndrome (trisomy 21), trisomy 13 and trisomy 18.
+The results of a blood test are combined with the results of a special ultrasound, called a nuchal translucency (NT) scan, to determine baby's risk for these disorders.
+If tests above return abnormal results, you will be offered a diagnostic test such as chorionic villus sampling (CVS) or amniocentesis to confirm the diagnosis.

 - AFP Tetra test

-This optional test, typically done around 16 weeks, screens for Down syndrome and neural tube defects.
+This optional test, typically done around 16 weeks, screens for Down syndrome, trisomies 13 and 18, and neural tube defects.